QuantMarineEcoLab/dbs-grad-programs/README.md

 **Acknowledgements**

-We built our lab manual based on that of the Fay Lab, which participated in the Openscapes Champions program.
+We built this webpaage based on Easton White's lab manual, whom adapted it from the Fay Lab, which participated in the Openscapes Champions program.

 ---